ModelOriented/kernelshap/README.md

 - *Visualization:* To visualize the result, you can use R package "shapviz".
 - *Meta-learners:* "kernelshap" plays well together with packages like "caret" and "mlr3".
 - *Case weights:* Passing `bg_w` allows to weight background data.
 - *Speed:* The algorithm has two computational bottlenecks: (1) applying the prediction function and (b) reorganizing the data.
-The latter is significantly faster for matrix valued `X`, or if the "data.table" package is available.
+The latter is faster if `X` is a matrix or tibble rather than a data.frame.

 ## Installation